HackYourFuture-CPH/hyf-project-template/api/README.md

 ![](../images/render/api/step15.png)

 Once you see the text "Your service is live" you can test your API with Postman by using the deployed URL, which should be something like `https://hyf-template-api.onrender.com/api`.
-You should see the output from the database.
+You should see the output the response from your "/" route.

-Next, let's deploy the web app by following the steps [here](../app/README.md#deploying).
+If you've got this far, you probably want to deploy your web app next.
+Head over to the README.md in your app directory for instructions.